wojdyr/gosam/README.md

 **Prerequisites:** Python 2 and [numpy](http://numpy.scipy.org/).
 `graingen.py` additionally requires the [qhull](http://www.qhull.org/) program.

+**Installation:**
+download, unpack if you've downloaded zip file, and use from command line.

 **Usage**:
 See [documentation in the wiki](https://github.com/wojdyr/gosam/wiki) and feel free to e-mail me with questions.
 Or open Github issue.